QvQian/lora-style-transfer-pipeline/README.md

 # lora-style-transfer-pipeline

-A reproducible workflow for controllable image style transfer using Stable Diffusion, LoRA fine-tuning, and structure-preserving preprocessing tools such as Canny Edge Detection and OpenPose.
+An individual research project focused on controllable image style transfer using Stable Diffusion and LoRA fine-tuning.

-This project explores how to build a stable and reusable style transfer workflow that preserves structural consistency while applying stylized visual transformations.
+The project investigates how structure-preserving techniques, including Canny Edge Detection, OpenPose, and image preprocessing methods, can improve style transfer quality while maintaining subject characteristics.

+A human-centered evaluation framework was also developed to assess style fidelity and feature preservation.